Anitta (singer): 2023–2024: Acting debut and Funk Generation

-On 7 December, the mexican singer Peso Pluma and Anitta released the song "Bellakeo", the song reached the top 10 of Spotify Global and entered the top 50 of all Latin American countries and the United States, in addition to entering the global top 50 on Apple Music and iTunes.
-With the song Anitta reached the top of Brazilian music streaming platforms, extending the singer's record as the artist with the most #1 on these streaming services.
+On 7 December, the Mexican singer Peso Pluma and Anitta released the song "Bellakeo", the song reached the top 10 of Spotify Global and entered the top 50 of all Latin American countries and the United States, in addition to entering the global top 50 on Apple Music and iTunes.
+With the song Anitta reached the top of Brazilian music streaming platforms, extending the singer's record as the artist with the most No. 1 on these streaming services.
 The song also debuted simultaneously on Spotify's viral songs chart in 50 countries.
 In addition to extending Anitta's third entry on the Hot 100, which made the singer the Brazilian woman, and the third overall, with the most entries in the history of the Billboard Hot 100.
-In addition to extending the record for the fifth consecutive year for a Brazilian artist with the biggest peak on spotify globally.
+In addition to extending the record for the fifth consecutive year for a Brazilian artist with the biggest peak on Spotify globally.
 On 10 December, Anitta performed at TikTok in the Mix 2023, the first edition of the platform's music festival, in Arizona.
 The festival was broadcast worldwide and broke the record for the most watched live with more than 33.5 million viewers and a crowd of 17 thousand people.
 On 28 December, the singer was the headliner at the Virada Salvador Festival, performing in front of more than 200 thousand people.

+The singer during her performance at Sapucai.

 On 6 January 2024, the singer started her carnival tour in 10 Brazilian cities.
 With all dates sold out, the tour set a record for summer revenue in Brazil, with a profit of over 30 million reais.
 On 17 February, Anitta closed the Brazilian Carnival, hosting a street block party for over 1 million people in the morning and performing at the opening show of the "Desfile das Campeãs" in honor of the 40 years of the Marquês de Sapucaí.
 On 22 February, Anitta performed twice at the Premios Lo Nuestro, being the most talked-about artist of the edition on social media.
 On 28 February, the singer performed at the largest festival in Latin America, Viña del Mar in Chile.
 She closed the night and became the most talked-about artist on all social media platforms.
 She received the award for the Most Popular Artist of the edition and the Silver Seagull.
 The singer was supposed to receive the Golden Seagull, but due to a miscommunication between the event organization and the singer's team, she left the stage before "El Monstruo" could present the award to her.